reecetech/bamboo-specs/README.md

       repositorySlug: bamboo-spec-test-project
     repositoryPolling: true

-The repository must be in the Reece Stash instance and the configuration components above come from the repository URL like so:
+The repository above must be in the Reece Stash instance and the configuration components above come from the repository URL like so:

     https://stash.reecenet.org/projects/<projectKey>/repos/<repositorySlug>/browse